systemd/mkosi/mkosi/resources/mkosi.md

     metadata is always synced and and packages can be downloaded during the build.

-`PackageManagerTrees=`, `--package-manager-tree=`
+`SandboxTrees=`, `--sandbox-tree=`
 :   Takes a comma separated list of colon separated path pairs.
 The first
-    path of each pair refers to a directory to copy into the OS tree before invoking the package manager.
-This option is similar to the `SkeletonTrees=` option, but installs the files to a subdirectory of the workspace directory instead of the OS tree.
-This subdirectory of the workspace is used to configure the package manager.
-If the `mkosi.pkgmngr/` directory is found in the local directory it is used for this purpose with the root directory as target (also see the **Files** section below).
-If not configured in any way this value will default to the same value of `SkeletonTrees=`.
+    path of each pair refers to a directory to copy into the mkosi sandbox before executing a tool.
+If the `mkosi.sandbox/` directory is found in the local directory it is used for this purpose with the root directory as target (also see the **Files** section below).

-    `mkosi` will look for the package manager configuration and related files in the configured package manager trees.
-Unless specified otherwise, it will use the configuration files from their canonical locations in `/usr` or `/etc` in the package manager trees.
-For example, it will look for `etc/dnf/dnf.conf` in the package manager trees if `dnf` is used to install packages.
+    `mkosi` will look for the package manager configuration and related files in the configured sandbox trees.
+Unless specified otherwise, it will use the configuration files from their canonical locations in `/usr` or `/etc` in the sandbox trees.
+For example, it  will look for `/etc/dnf/dnf.conf` in the sandbox trees  if `dnf` is used to install packages.

-    `SkeletonTrees=` and `PackageManagerTrees=` fulfill similar roles.
-Use `SkeletonTrees=` if you want the files to be present in the final image.
-Use `PackageManagerTrees=` if you don't want the files to be present in the final image, e.g. when building an initrd or if you want to refer to paths outside of the image in your repository configuration.

 ### [Output] Section